 Sanskrit scholars could not comprehend what was being described in the Epics until the dropping of the first atomic bombs on Japan.
 There are Authentic Verses from Mahabharata: “Gurkha, flying a swift and powerful vimana (fast aircraft) hurled a single projectile (rocket) charged with the power of the Universe (nuclear device).
 An incandescent column of smoke and flame, as bright as ten thousand suns, rose with all its splendour.”

-17. The architect of the modern atomic bomb who was in charge of the Manhattan Project was asked by a student after the manhattan explosion, “How do you feel after having exploded the first atomic bomb on earth”.
-Oppenheimer’s reply to the question was, “not the first atomic bomb, but a first atomic bomb in modern times”.
+17. The architect of the modern atomic bomb who was in charge of the Manhattan Project was asked by a student after the manhattan explosion, “How do you feel after having exploded the first atomic bomb on earth.”
+Oppenheimer’s reply to the question was, “not the first atomic bomb, but the first atomic bomb in modern times.”
 He strongly believed that nukes were used in ancient India.

-Some of the unanswered question: What made Oppenheimer believe that it was a nuclear war was the accurate descriptions of the weapons used in the Mahabharata war in the epic which matches with that of modern nuclear weapons?
+Some of the unanswered question: What made Oppenheimer believe that it was a nuclear war was the accurate descriptions of the weapons used in the Mahabharata war in the epic, which matches with modern nuclear weapons?
 How much truth is there in the stories that claim that a region in Kurukshetra still has a high level of radioactivity?